afinana/gnuc-server-petstore/README.md

 ### Introduction

-This project implements a RESTful pet store API using C, the MongoDB C driver, and a Makefile for build automation.
+This project is a **RESTfull Pet Store API** built in **glib C**, using the **MongoDB C driver** for database operations.
+It provides endpoints to manage pet data, including creation, retrieval, updating, and deletion.
+The project is structured with a **Makefile** for efficient build automation, ensuring smooth compilation and dependency management.

 The API will include the following endpoints:

 1. **Routes**:
    - **POST `/pet`**: Creates a new pet using `create_pet`.